KomputeProject/kompute/examples/logistic_regression/README.md

 * REQUIRED
     + The Vulkan SDK must be installed
 * OPTIONAL
-    + Vulkan Kompute library must be accessible (by default it uses the source directory)
+    + Kompute library must be accessible (by default it uses the source directory)
     + SPDLOG - for logging
     + FMT - for text formatting